emilianavt/VSeeFaceManual/README.md

 The virtual camera can be used to use VSeeFace for teleconferences, Discord calls and similar.
 It can also be used in situations where using a game capture is not possible or very slow, due to specific laptop hardware setups.

 To use the virtual camera, you have to enable it in the `General settings`.
 For performance reasons, it is disabled again after closing the program.
-Please note that the video camera will only output a picture while the UI of VSeeFace is hidden using the small ※ button in the lower right corner.
+Starting with version 1.13.27, the virtual camera will always provide a clean (no UI) image, even while the UI of VSeeFace is not hidden using the small ※ button in the lower right corner.

 When using it for the first time, you first have to install the camera driver by clicking the installation button in the virtual camera section of the `General settings`.
 This should open an UAC prompt asking for permission to make changes to your computer, which is required to set up the virtual camera.
 If no such prompt appears and the installation fails, starting VSeeFace with administrator permissions may fix this, but it is not generally recommended.
 After a successful installation, the button will change to an uninstall button that allows you to remove the virtual camera from your system.